huggingface/blog/object-detection-leaderboard.md

 #### Some ground-truths are ignored in some benchmarking datasets

-Some datasets use special labels for some objects, which are used to ignore such objects during the evaluation process.
+Some datasets sometimes use special labels that are ignored during the evaluation process.

 COCO, for instance, uses the tag `iscrowd` to label large groups of objects (e.g. many apples in a basket).
-During the evaluation, objects tagged as `iscrowd=1` are ignored.
-If this is not taken into consideration by evaluators, your may have different results for the metrics.
+During evaluation, objects tagged as `iscrowd=1` are ignored.
+If this is not taken into consideration, you may obtain different results.

 #### Calculating the IoU requires careful consideration

 IoU might seem straightforward to calculate based on its definition.
 However, there's a crucial detail to be aware of: if the ground truth and the detection don't overlap at all, not even by one pixel, the IoU should be 0.
-To avoid dividing by zero when calculating the union, you can add a small value (called _epsilon_ ), to the denominator.
-However, it's essential to choose the epsilon carefully.
-An epsilon value greater than 1e-4 might not be neutral enough to give an accurate result.
+To avoid dividing by zero when calculating the union, you can add a small value (called _epsilon_), to the denominator.
+However, it's essential to choose epsilon carefully: a value greater than 1e-4 might not be neutral enough to give an accurate result.

 #### Text-conditioned models demand the right prompts